 On the BMAT Crash Course, we’ll be going through the various different types of question that have come up in past papers.
-Most of the questions in section 1 are either critical thinking, data handling or plain old maths.
+Most of the questions in section 1 are either critical thinking, problem solving or plain old maths.
 Although this section is notoriously difficult to prepare for, we’ll be taking you through some of the more difficult questions in each category, and teaching you the best methods for dealing with them.
 Sure, some of them will involve pure number crunching, but there’s usually a shortcut to the right answer, and the “trick” to doing well in this section (and indeed, the whole paper) is to find that shortcut in the time given.
 That’s what we’re aiming to teach you.

 Scientific Knowledge & Application

 At roughly a minute per question, section 2 is usually what causes people the most problems.
 The challenge is keeping your head if (or rather, when) you encounter a question you can’t immediately do, and coming back to it at the end.
 The syllabus for section 2 is another point of interest – although the official website says GCSE level Biology, Chemistry, Physics and Maths, what they actually mean is GCSE Maths and Science across all exam boards.
 What does that mean for you?
 Well, it means that you most likely haven’t covered some of the topics that they could potentially test you on.
 Those topics are what we’re going to teach you on the BMAT crash course.
 And while there’s no substitute for your own handwritten notes, we’ll be giving you a handbook with our own comprehensive revision notes on these nasty topics, so you can spend your time practising past papers rather than trawling through CGP guides (like we did) looking for the right information.